 And finally, using a business credit card is a great way to earn cashback rewards.

 You can take advantage of cashback rewards through a large signup bonus, or tiered point rewards.
 Here is how each option works:

 - Signup bonus: With a signup bonus, you’ll earn a certain number of points for spending a certain amount of money after you sign up.
 For instance, you could earn 100,000 bonus points for spending $15,000 within the first three months of opening the card.

 - Tiered point rewards: You can also take advantage of tiered point rewards.
 For instance, you could earn 3% cashback on travel expenses and 1% cashback on everything else.
 This is a good option if you spend a lot of money on one particular category.

-5 Steps to Choose a Business Credit Card
+The 5 Steps To Choosing A Business Credit Card